adadallison/BioMedical-Image-Analysis-System-SimpleITK/README.md

 Descent– I was able to improve the spatial correspondence between sepcific coordinate points on the CT Scan of the COVID-19 patient.

+# How To View Notebook:
+Download code as a ZIP File and open the .html file to see the non-interactive Jupyter Notebook.
-The .ipynb file will not properly display the GUI's seen in the HTML file since the original CT Scans are not attatched but the code can still be seen and applied.
+To view the actual code in Jupyter Notebook, make sure Jupyter Notebook is installed and open the .ipynb file.
+The notebook will not properly display the GUI since the image configuration/location is not the same.